-Job Role

-Impact of not securing growth

-1. Lettings Advisor

-In 2019 we complete a full scale Housing and investment Business Unit review in which we looked at current service provision and systems that could be implemented to assist in effective service delivery.
-The lettings services at that time had 4 posts and as part of the BUR the proposal was to reduce this to 3 posts after 18 months when Northgate Housing Online was implemented and in place.

-The unforeseen challenges faced by the services during the pandemic have meant that we are not as far forward with Housing Online as originally proposed.
-The system is also not offering the service delivery improvement expected and the team are actually spending a huge amount of time dealing with processing enquiries.

-Since the 1st of August 2021 we have received 635 applications.
+• Job Role - ct of not ring growth 1.
+Lettings Advisor 1 r k t t n 2019 we complete a fu eview in which we looked be implemented to assist hat time had 4 posts and o 3 posts after 18 monthe and in place. • Applications for the housing register will not be processed within the 28 day KPI leading to an increase in complaints and member r F E The unforeseen challenge neant that we are not as proposed.
+The system is expected and the team an with processing enquiries Appl part acco n in will r proc corre the l reso lead appl obta acco n the not o acco enquiries Applications for part 6 accommodatio n in the register will not be r F F Since the 1 st of August 2021 we have received 635 applications.
 229 were registered onto the housing register and 266 were rejected.
 We currently have about 140 applications pending within the 28 day KPI.
 On Average we receive 150 applications a month so 7.5 per working day that require processing.

-Of the past 240 rejected application, they were rejected for the following reasons:

-Number Rejected Rejection Reason Percentage of Rejections

-125 Completion Error 52%

-3 Homeowners 1%

-79 No Local Connection 33%

-33 Not Eligible 14%

-Half of those rejected have to resubmit their applications.
+Of the past 240 rejected application, they were rejected for the following reasons: processed correctly due to the lack of resource leading to applicant obtaining accommodatio n they should not otherwise access Number Rejected Rejection Reason Percentage of Rejections • Properties will not be let within the 6 125 Completion Error 52% working day KPI leading to 3 Homeowners 1% additional void loss which is 79 No Local Connection 33% already projected to be 33 Not Eligible 14% an additional £190k for the ۱ a r Half of those rejected have to resubmit their applications.
 We have been working with Housing IT to amend some of the wording on the online application to see if we can reduce the errors.
-This is evidence of the system not working in the anticipated way and we are some 17 months after the implementation of Northgate Housing Online.
+This is evidence of the system not working in the anticipated way and we are some 17 months after the implementation of Northgate Housing Online. remainder of the financial year plus the current £500k loss.
+Staff will leave due to the intense pressure on the very reactive service being

-We are currently considering alternative software solutions for our Housing Options services and whether we can introduce page tive allocations module with this also.
+We are currently considering alternative software solutions for our Housing Options services and whether we can introduce an alternative allocations module with this also.